WebStandardsFuture/Vision/README.md

 # Strategic Goals
 * Ensure efforts on accessibility and internationalization continue to achieve the goal of a Web for everyone.
 * Ensure that the evolving Web platform and Web technologies improve in integrity, security and privacy.
+We must revisit the current Web platform and explore how we can responsibly improve personal privacy for users.
 * Evolve the extensible web architecture to empower industries and individuals to address the evolving user’s needs.
 * Improve efforts on new technology incubation, making it more structured and improving consensus-building among key stake holders.
 * Achieve worldwide participation, diversity and inclusion, establishing W3C as representative of the worldwide community.
-* Further improve the environment for facilitating balance, equity and cooperation among the participating organizations and user groups from different industries and sizes.
+* Further improve the environment for facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes.
 * Increase involvement of under-represented key stakeholders such as end users, content creators, developers etc.
 * Establish and improve collaborative relationships with other organizations in the domain of Internet and Web standards.